-- Note 2: The relation between guarantor and guarantee and their endorsement should be disclosed as one of the following: - 1.
-A company with which it does business. - 2.
-A company in which the public company directly and indirectly holds more than 50% of the voting shares. - 3.
-A company that directly and indirectly holds more than 50 % of the voting shares in the public company. - 4.
-A company in which the public company holds, directly or indirectly, 90% or more of the voting shares. - 5.
-A company that fulfills its contractual obligations by providing mutual endorsements/guarantees for another company in the same industry or for joint builders for purposes of undertaking a construction project. - 6.
+Note 2: The relation between guarantor and guarantee and their endorsement should be disclosed as one of the following:

+1. A company with which it does business.

+2. A company in which the public company directly and indirectly holds more than 50% of the voting shares.

+3. A company that directly and indirectly holds more than 50 % of the voting shares in the public company.

+4. A company in which the public company holds, directly or indirectly, 90% or more of the voting shares.

+- 5. A company that fulfills its contractual obligations by providing mutual endorsements/guarantees for another company in the same industry or for joint builders for purposes of undertaking a construction project. - 6.
 A company that all capital contributing shareholders make endorsements/ guarantees for their jointly invested company in proportion to their shareholding percentages. - 7.
-Companies in the same industry provide among themselves joint and several securities for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other. - Note 3: The policies for the limit on the total amount of guarantees and endorsements are prescribed as follow: - 1.
+Companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other.

+- Note 3: The policies for the limit on the total amount of guarantees and endorsements are prescribed as follows: - 1.
 The total amount of guarantees and endorsements provided by each guarantor to any specific party or subsidiary shall not exceed 50% of Unizyx's net worth.
 The total amount of guarantees and endorsements provided by each guarantor and Company's subsidiary shall not exceed 50% of Unizyx's net worth.
-The total amount of guarantees and endorsements provided by each guarantees and company's subsidiary exceeds 50% of Unizyx's net worth, the Company should disclose its necessity and rationality at the shareholder's meeting. - 2.
+The total amount of guarantees and endorsements provided by each guarantor and Company's subsidiary to any specific-party shall not exceed 50% of Unizyx's net worth.
+If the total amount of guarantees and endorsements provided by each guarantee and Company's subsidiary exceed 50% of Unizyx's net worth, the total amount of guarantees and endorsements provided by each guarantee and Company's subsidiary exceed 50% of Unizyx's net worth, the Company should disclose its necessity and rationality at the shareholder's meeting. - 2.
 For those companies with business transactions, except for the abovementioned rules of limit, the amount of each guarantee and endorsement shall not exceed the transaction amount between two parties, which is the higher amount of the sales or purchases.

-Securities held as of December 31, 2020 (excluding investment in subsidiaries, associates and joint ventures)
+Securities held as of December 31, 2021 (excluding investment in subsidiaries, associates and joint ventures)